cesar237/wireguard-results-analysis/Readme.md

-Here's a sample `README.md` for your project that clearly explains how to analyze results from the WireGuard experiments:

----

 # WireGuard Results Analysis

 This project provides tools and steps to analyze the results of WireGuard experiments conducted using the [`wireguard-experiment`](https://github.com/YOUR_USERNAME/wireguard-experiment) project.
 The analysis includes extracting metrics and visualizing them through Jupyter notebooks.